oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 :    REQUIRED.
 The access token issued by the authorization server.

 "token_type":
 :    REQUIRED.
-The type of the token issued as described in
+The type of the access token issued as described in
      {{access-token-types}}.
 Value is case insensitive.

 "expires_in":